Agent Skills: Writing Plans

 5. Re-verify updated sections

-Output: Updated plan with issues resolved, dependency graph included in _index.md, and user approval received.
+Output: Updated plan with issues resolved, dependency graph included in _index.md, reflection summary recorded inline, ready for Phase 5 commit.

-See ./references/plan-reflection.md for sub-agent prompts and integration workflow.
+See ./references/reflection.md for sub-agent prompts and integration workflow.

 Phase 5: Git Commit